johnbintz/bintz-integration_testing_setup/README.md

 ## Changelog

+* v0.2.1 (2013-02-18): Note about using external validation services during testing
 * v0.2 (2013-02-14): Add `cuke-pack`'s `in_progress` mode.'
 * v0.1.2 (2013-01-30): Small update for VCR and finishing a sentence
 * v0.1.1 (2013-01-28): Tiny spelling and pucntuation changes